use adb sideload command stock twrp recovery

 If you are just looking to transfer files, then you should instead look out for other TWRP options such as Mount, MTP, among others.
 Likewise, the same stands true in the case of stock recovery.
 The OTA update file will directly be installed onto your device, without being transferred first.

 So with this, we hope that you have got a decent idea regarding the adb sideload command and its importance.
-Let’s now check out the steps to use ADB Sideload and install ZIP files in stock and TWRP Recovery.
-The requirements are slightly different for both these methods, so we have mentioned them under separate sections.
+Let’s now check out the steps to use ADB Sideload in Android and install ZIP files in stock and TWRP Recovery.
+The requirements are slightly different for both these methods, so we have mentioned them in separate sections.
 Follow along.

-How to Use ADB Sideload in Stock Recovery
+How to Use ADB Sideload in Android via Stock Recovery

-Whereas the Apply Update from SD Card directly installs the update ZIP file from your device.
-As for this guide, our focus will be on the former.
-So without further ado, let’s get going.
+Before starting, please take a backup of all the data on our device.
 Droidwin and its members wouldn’t be held responsible in case of a thermonuclear war, your alarm doesn’t wake you up, or if anything happens to your device and data by performing the below steps to install ZIP via adb sideload and TWRP or stock recovery.

 install adb platform tools windows